 All registrations including payment are made online using TryBooking, our recommendation is that these are made by the parent / guardian.
 By arrangement we are able to accept a single event payment either on the day or by EFT immediately after the event.

 Bookings may be cancelled at anytime, however refunds will only be provided after bookings close if another participant from the waitlist is able to attend.

-As SAAV's Venturer Award Outdoor or Pursuit Challenge program consists of an hour of a flight instructor and 40 minutes of flying time, the total cost will be approximately $220 to $250 per participant.
+As SAAV's Level 6 (Venturer Award) program consists of an hour of a flight instructor and 40 minutes of flying time, the total cost will be approximately $220 to $250 per participant.